ChristianGoueguel/CRAN-Package-Usage/README.md

 package and compare data for up to 10 packages simultaneously.
 Simply select the packages you're interested in, and press the `Get Download Stats` button.
 The app will display their download trends and insights.
 You can also access the package's metadata through the `Metadata` tab.
+While the `Network` tab provides a visual representation of package dependencies, enabling users to better understand their interconnections.

 Access the app here:
 <https://christian-goueguel.shinyapps.io/cran-package-usage/>